Heritsam/jaffle_shop_transformation/README.md

 # dbt Transformation
-Learning the "transformation" from ELT process using dbt and snowflake
+Learning the "transformation" in ELT process using dbt.
+The data is stored in Snowflake.